 I've been pondering proprietary software for the past couple decades.
 Ever since I discovered Free Software (later rebranded by some as "open source" software), I've intuitively felt that proprietary software (closed source software, proprietary to its copyright holders) was somehow wrong, but I've never taken the time to get more specific until now.

 Here's my considered position:

-Proprietary software, though not inherently unethical, creates undesirable incentives and conditions ripe for exploitation.
+Proprietary software, though not inherently unethical, creates undesirable incentives, a fundamental power imbalance, and conditions ripe for exploitation.

 "What?" you say.
 "But most software developers write and people use in the world today is proprietary, right?
 You're saying that most software today is one step away from being unethical?"
 Yes.
 It's a bit awkward, but that is exactly what I'm saying.
 The purpose of this post is to explain why - that even if you're building proprietary software with the best of intentions... you are nonetheless setting your users up for exploitation - either by future you or someone else.

 Us and them

 The code of proprietary software is controlled by its developers and usually owned by a company or corporation employing or engaging the developers (I refer to the developers and whoever owns the code as "developers" here).

 The code is carefully protected by its owners - who are also its copyright holders - and copyright (a "government granted monopoly") is backed by governments, the courts, and legislation.
 People using proprietary software generally are neither able to see nor alter the code of that software.
 At best, they accept a Copyright License (an End User License Agreement or EULA) which defines the terms under which the user may use the proprietary software.
-These are very restrictive and require that the user indemnify the developer against most forms of legal or consumer obligation.
+These are usually very restrictive and require that the user indemnify the developer against most forms of legal or consumer obligation.